eser/stack/fp/README.md

 ### removeIndexFromArray(source, ...items)

-removes specified item index(es) from an array or a generator.
+removes items from an array or generator based on their indices.

 ```js
 import { removeIndexFromArray } from "$cool/fp/remove-index-from-array.ts";